 For children in need, a referral will be made to Children's Social Care and for children at risk, a referral will be made to Children's Social Care immediately.
 They have a duty to respond.
-Staff should also be alert to any child who may benefit from early help.
-The DSL has responsibility to take the lead in matters of early help.
-In particular, staff should be alert to the potential need for early help for a child who:
+Staff should also be alert to any child who may benefit from an early help assessment.
+The DSL has responsibility to take the lead in matters of an early help assessment.
+In particular, staff should be alert to the potential need for an early help assessment for a child who:

-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home

-- is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse

-- has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child.
+- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child.

-Detailed information on early help can be found in Chapter 1 of WTSC 2015.
+Detailed information on early help can be found in Chapter 1 of WTSC 2018.